-Enjoying a low carb breakfast smoothie means starting your day right with healthy low carb drinks, which can be a welcomed change of pace from the proverbial bacon and eggs.
+Enjoying a keto breakfast smoothie means starting your day right with healthy low carb drinks, which can be a welcomed change of pace from the proverbial bacon and eggs.
 Don’t get me wrong, bacon and eggs are DELISH!
 But there are so many low carb recipes out there that can brighten your morning and fuel your day!

 Low carb smoothies are the perfect breakfast for health-conscious individuals on a tight schedule, or my meal prepping friends.
 They’re one of the only breakfast options I turn to during the blazing hot summer months…

 Obviously, healthy smoothies make for a great low carb breakfast, but they’re also PERFECT for snacks when your sweet tooth is hollering!!

 Looking for more keto breakfast?
 Check out my anti inflammatory smoothie, coconut flour pancakes, or my keto egg muffins.

 What I Love About This Keto Breakfast Smoothie Recipe

 This low carb breakfast smoothie is a fantastic way to usher in a new day even on a hectic schedule.
 I absolutely love that it tastes more like a treat than a breakfast!
 So good, your kiddos may even want in on this action!